dainyleen/quiz/README.md

 # quiz
-a simple  javascript-program that asks 5 questions to a user and displays the overall on the browser.
+a simple  javascript program that asks 5 questions to a user and displays the overall on the browser.

 ## give it a go